SamG101-Developer/SPP-Primer/Writerside/topics/3-1-Variables-Mutability.md

 Whenever a variable is declared, it is immutable by default.
 Immutability by default is a feature taken from Rust, and allows for safer programming, as there is it prevents unexpected and accidental changes to variables.
 To make a variable mutable, the `mut` keyword must be used with the `let` keyword.
 To make a parameter mutable, prefix its identifier with the `mut` keyword.
 Tuple and struct parts must be individually marked as mutable.
+See the page on [immutability](9-4-Immutability.md) for more information.

 ### Variable mutability example: